Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-4.md

 }
 ```

-Once complete, we upload the message to IPFS.
+Once complete, we upload the file with the message to IPFS.

 <!-- TOC --><a name="nft-commitment"></a>